 Our Kaiser RSD Copy Stand is equipped with a Canon EOS Mark IV camera for digitizing a range of materials.

 The ATIZ BookDrive is used to scan bound print materials that require more manual care.

 Our Epson Expression can be used to scan looseleaf materials, as well as transparent film media.

-This is one of two high-speed document scanners, capable of scanning over 1,000 looseleaf pages per hour.
+These high-speed document scanners are capable of scanning over 1,000 looseleaf pages per hour.